-Program expansionFor the 2019-2020 school year, KEEP has maintained its curriculum in 33 schools, and provided after-school programming on 3 campuses in EPISD, thereby serving a total of 36 schools, 2,600 students, 140 classroom teachers, and 28,000 audience members.
+Program expansionFor the 2021-2022 school year, KEEP has maintained its curriculum in 24 schools, and provided after-school programming on 3 campuses in EPISD, thereby serving a total of 27 schools, 1,800 students, 96 classroom teachers, and approximate 28,000 audience members.

 If you are interested in becoming a Kids Excel partner school, the first thing you must do is secure a spot on the waiting list in your district.
 To be added to the list, please ask the Principal or other school administrator/representative to contact the main office of your district.
 For specific contact information please visit:

 You can also contact Barbara Bustamante, Associate Director/Kids Excel, at:

 Partner SchoolsKids Excel classes are conducted on the campus of each of our 24 partner schools.
 Because in-school classes are held for the entire fourth grade level as part of the school day, children who might not have the resources to participate in extra-curricular arts activities have the opportunity to expand their horizons and experience quality dance and music education.
 All Kids Excel in-school programs are free to children and their families.

 2019-2020 Partner Schools